flamerohr/react-native-layit/README.md

 The layout styles are props and can be utilised cleanly without the need to mangle with the `style` prop.

-The style prop is passed through it is normally, so you can use as much of the API available as you feel comfortable.
+The style prop will pass through and applied normally, so you can use as much of the API available as you feel comfortable.
 The style prop will override the layout props, if both are defined.
 So becareful.

 ```jsx